The principal sources of financing for project companies are:

 The Interest Limitation Act sets the maximum interest at 20% per annum.
 Any interest that exceeds this maximum will be invalid.

 In general, project agreements and financing agreements executed in Korea are governed by the laws of Korea.
 The PPP Act is the main legislation of Korea.

 However, the parties may agree to have the project agreements and financing agreements governed by other foreign laws, with the exception of the concession agreement, which should be governed by Korean law.
 The mandatory provisions of laws such as Korean public policy will apply to the agreement regardless of the choice of governing law.
 The laws or regulations that apply to typical project sectors include:

-The Ministry of Environment (MOE) is the competent authority for environmental matters, and the Ministry of Health and Welfare (MOHW) and the Ministry of Employment and Labour (MOEL) regulate health and safety matters.
+The Ministry of Environment (MOE) is the competent authority for environmental matters, whereas the Ministry of Health and Welfare (MOHW) and the Ministry of Employment and Labour (MOEL) regulate health and safety matters.
 Also, the various regional offices of the MOE and MOEL co-ordinate and implement central government environmental, health and safety (EHS) policies and legislation at the provincial, special city and local governmental levels.

-The Act on Private Investment in Infrastructure prescribes:
+The PPP Act prescribes: